The Real Housewives of Dallas season 1: Cast

 The first season of The Real Housewives of Dallas featured 5 women who the network described as "sophisticated southern socialites.'
 The cast of the series includes Cary Deuber, Tiffany Hendra, Stephanie Hollman, LeeAnne Locken, and Brandi Redmond.

 After moving from Ohio, Deuber moved to Texas and began studying nursing and furthered her studies by earning her degree and becoming a CRNFA certified registered nurse first assistant.
 Deuber has furthered her passion of nursing by leading and join in on many missions to third world countries, focusing on pediatric surgeries.
 In Dallas, Deuber works alongside her husband Mark, who is a plastic surgeon.
 She works as an operative assistant, however she still maintains her own aesthetic injectable practice.
 Away from work, Deuber devotes her time to her newborn and her two step-children.
 Debuer is described as someone who has "a dry sense of humor with an air of confidence and a heart of gold."

 Hendra, an Asian-American spitfire, was born and raised in Texas but move to Los Angeles to pursue her career in entertainment.
 Hendra worked in Los Angeles for over 15 as an actress, TV host and model after studying under Ivana Chubbuck.
 Hendra accolades include Beat The Geeks, Spy TV, Primetime Glick, Walker Texas Ranger 3: Deadly Reunion and the Cinemax erotic-drama series Black Tie Nights.
 Hendra has recently moved back to her home of Texan, with her Australian, musician husband, Aaron Hendra.
 Hendra navigates life back in Texas as she is supported by her friend of many decades, Locken.
 Since the Hendra are unable to conceive children of their own, the couple focus of giving back to children who are less fortunate through organizations such as Angels of East Africa.
 Hendra continue to pursue her passion of entertainment through her blog and web series, Sanctuary Of Style, where she focuses fashion, beauty and spirituality.

 Hollman was born and raised in a small town in Oklahoma.
 Being a daughter of a social worker, Hollman was raised to have a caring heart which lead her to receiving a degree in Psychology at Ohio State University.
 With her degree, Hollman went on to work as a social worker at Head Start and the Madonna House Shelter.
-Since moving to Dallas, Hollman has work for The Big Brother and Big Sister organization for nine years, as well as being the co-chair for Texas Trailblazer Awards Luncheon in 2014, which benefits The Family Place.
+Since moving to Dallas, Hollman has worked for The Big Brother and Big Sister organization for nine years, as well as being the co-chair for Texas Trailblazer Awards Luncheon in 2014, which benefits The Family Place.
 When Hollman isn't devoting her time to helping others, she dedicated her some to her husband, Travis, and his list of chores that he frequently leaves her.
 The couple have two sons together; 7-year-old Chance and 5-year-old Cruz.
 Hollman is described "the girl next door," but when push comes to shove she's not afraid to speak her mind.